 - You need to be sure whether, once you’ve used them, they truly biodegrade.

 Still, if you’re having a crowd over, or if you’re looking for bulk reusable straw options these are a great substitute to the plastic version.

 Aardvark is the trusted source for paper straws.

-Most of their products are geared for food service operations, but they created a special paper straw with a sea turtle theme to raise awareness about the importance of marine conservation.
-Aardvark donates 15% of their sea turtle straw sales to the South Carolina Aquarium Sea Turtle Care Center.
+Most of their products are geared for foodservice operations, but they created a special paper straw with a sea turtle theme to raise awareness about the importance of marine conservation.
+Aardvark donates 15% of its sea turtle straw sales to the South Carolina Aquarium Sea Turtle Care Center.

 Eco-Products PLA straws are certified compostable and come in different styles and colors.